-Whether you are walking, cycling or riding, the South Downs Way provides great vistas, a well-marked route and plenty of small villages and county towns along the way offering fireside pubs and walkers’ accommodation.
-On the path, you will follow chalk streams, rivers, seaside, hills and ancient woods.
-With great transport links from London and the greater rail network, this special part of the country is one of the most popular places to walk.
+Whether you are walking, cycling or riding, the South Downs Way provides great vistas, a well-marked route and plenty of small villages and county towns along the way offering fireside pubs.
+On the path, you will follow chalk streams, rivers, coastal paths, ancient woods and the famous chalk escapment itself.

 The guide book provides a full description, from West to East, with hand drawn maps of the route.
 It also outlines alternative routes.
 The route traced on the map is 210 miles, but with alternative routes, visiting interesting places and leaving the route to reach overnight accommodation you could walk considerably more.